 1.2.1 Where you get Domain Names

 Domain names are bought ( there are also some free options but are not recommended) and the price may vary in function of the domain extension.
 There are multiple extensions like .com .org .net that can be used but the king is still .com.
-SiteGround it is offering also an option to buy a domain name but you can use also other services like NameCheap or GoDaddy where you have more control over the names and setting.
+SiteGround it is offering also an option to buy a domain name but you can use also other services like NameCheap or GoDaddy where you have more control over the names and settings.
 I personally use NameCheap and I host more than 10 domains already for various sites.

 1.2.2 What Domain Name to Choose

-Next thing to be decided is the domain name for your blog.
-It is better to choose the perfect domain name from the start then regret after.
+The next thing to be decided is the domain name for your blog.
+It is better to choose the perfect domain name from the start than regret after.
 A good domain name is a short one that can be easily remembered and branded.
 If you take my example I have chosen wp from WordPress and doze from dose ( just with a z) to sound like WordPress Dose.
 It’s up to you the name you want to use.
 To receive help and see some of the domain names that you can have you can use a service like NameBoy to have suggestions.

 1.3 CMS (Content Management System)